 - Impact biomechanics, involving lab work with human surrogates to study the response of the human body to dynamic loading

-- Crash analysis and investigation to identify the mechanisms involved in motor-vehicle injury and assess the performance of occupant protection systems
+- Crash data analysis to identify the mechanisms involved in motor-vehicle injury and assess the performance of occupant protection systems

-- Engineering anthropometry and vehicle ergonomics, involving testing with volunteer subjects to characterize their seated posture, ingress/egress, and external anthropometry (body measurement)
+- Engineering anthropometry and vehicle ergonomics, including extensive testing with volunteers to characterize their posture, motion, and body shape while interacting with vehicles, seats, and other systems

 Featured PublicationsSEE ALL Biosciences PUBLICATIONS

 Matthew P. Reed, Sheila M. Ebert-Hamilton, Kathleen D. Klinich, Miriam A. Manary, Jonathan D. Rupp.

 journal article Accident analysis and prevention.
 Vol. 50 (Jan.
 2013), p.
 512-522.

 A laboratory study was conducted to quantify the effects of belt-positioning boosters on lap and...

 Jonathan D. Rupp, Carol A.C.
 Flannagan, Andrew J. Leslie, Carrie N. Hoff, Matthew P. Reed, Rebecca M. Cunningham.